 We believe that we, our operating partnership and most of the subsidiaries of our operating partnership will not fall within either definition of investment company as we intend to invest primarily in real property, rather than in securities, through our operating partnership or our operating partnership's wholly or majority-owned subsidiaries, the majority of which we expect will have at least 60% of their assets in real property.
 As these subsidiaries would be investing either solely or primarily in real property, they would not be within the definition of "investment company" under Section 3(a)(1)(C) of the Investment Company Act.
 We are organized as a holding company that conducts its businesses primarily through our operating partnership, which in turn is a company conducting its business of investing in real property either directly or through its subsidiaries.
 Both we and our operating partnership intend to conduct our operations so that we comply with the 40% test.
 We will monitor our holdings to ensure continuing and ongoing compliance with this test.
 In addition, we believe neither we nor our operating partnership will be considered an investment company under Section 3(a)(1)(A) of the Investment Company Act because neither we nor our operating partnership will engage primarily or hold itself out as being engaged primarily in the business of investing, reinvesting or trading in securities.
-Rather, through our operating partnership or our operating partnership's wholly owned or majority-owned subsidiaries, we and our operating partnership will be primarily or hold itself out as being engaged primarily in the business of investing, reinvesting or trading in securities.
-Rather, through our operating partnership or our operating partnership's wholly owned or majority-owned subsidiaries, we and our operating partnership will be primarily engaged in the business of purchasing or otherwise acquiring real property.
+Rather, through our operating partnership or our operating partnership will be primarily engaged in the business of purchasing or otherwise acquiring real property.

 Even if the value of investment securities held by a subsidiary of our operating partnership were to exceed 40% of its total assets, we expect that subsidiary to be able to rely on the exclusion from the definition of "investment company" provided by Section 3(c)(5)(C) of the Investment Company Act, which is available for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on, and interests in, real estate."
-This exception generally requires that at least 55% of a subsidiary's portfolio must be comprised of qualifying real estate assets and at least 80% of its portfolio must be comprised of qualifying real estate assets (and no more than 20% comprised of miscellaneous assets).
+This exception generally requires that at least 55% of a subsidiary's portfolio must be comprised of qualifying real estate assets and at least 80% of its portfolio must be comprised of qualifying real estate assets and real estate-related assets (and no more than 20% comprised of miscellaneous assets).